SchoolOfHope/SchoolOfHope.github.io/_posts/2020-03-22-Our-Sunday-Supplication.markdown

 ---
 layout: post
-title:  "Mediator Features"
+title:  "Our Sunday Supplication"
-date:   2014-11-30 14:34:25
+date:   2020-03-22 09:00:00
-categories: mediator feature
+categories: Sunday
 tags: featured
 image: /assets/article_images/2014-11-30-mediator_features/night-track.JPG
 image2: /assets/article_images/2014-11-30-mediator_features/night-track-mobile.JPG
 ---

-#Our Sunday Supplication
+<h1>Our Sunday Supplication</h1>

-##Sunday, March 22, 2020
+<h2>Sunday, March 22, 2020</h2>
-##The Fourth Sunday of Lent
+<h3>The Fourth Sunday of Lent</3>

-Holy Mass is at the very core of our worship as a Catholic community.
+<p>Holy Mass is at the very core of our worship as a Catholic community.
 Nothing can ever be substituted for the celebration of the Eucharist.
 But in this exceptional time of difficulty for our communities, our nation, and even the whole world, precautions have been made to limit the exponential growth of COVID-19, including the suspension of public Masses in the Archdiocese.
 So, if we cannot attend Mass on Sundays, how then are we, as a Church, to pray?
-This resource, Our Sunday Supplication, is a recommended prayer of the Archdiocese.
+This resource, <b>Our Sunday Supplication</b>, is a recommended prayer of the Archdiocese.
 Unlike Mass, this order of prayer can be offered by individuals and families, without the presence of a priest, and engages us in our Sunday celebration of the Word of God.
 We can pray this prayer in our homes—the “domestic churches” which help build up the Body of Christ on earth—and thus be connected to the entire Church at prayer.
 During this time of prayer, we include the opportunity to make a Spiritual Communion, since we are presently unable to receive Holy Communion.
-Making a Spiritual Communion is a worthy practice, recommended by innumerable saints throughout the ages, which unites our whole selves to God and his Church.
+Making a Spiritual Communion is a worthy practice,
+recommended by innumerable saints throughout the ages, which unites our whole selves to God and his Church.
 For, despite not being able to celebrate Mass together, this is certainly not a time to abandon the praise and supplication of almighty God, for he never abandons us!
-Now is the time to love and serve the Lord as best we can in our limited capacities
+Now is the time to love and serve the Lord as best we can in our limited capacities.</p>

-#Order of Prayer
+<h2>Order of Prayer</h2>
-Taken from the Mass and the Liturgy of the Hours
+<p><i>Taken from the Mass and the Liturgy of the Hours</i></p>

-##Introduction
+<h3>Introduction</3>
-Leader: God, ✠ come to my assistance.
+<p><b>Leader:</b> God, ✠ come to my assistance.
-Response: Lord, make haste to help me.
+<b>Response:</b> Lord, make haste to help me.

-Leader: Glory be to the Father, and to the Son, and to the Holy Spirit:
+<b>Leader:</b> Glory be to the Father, and to the Son, and to the Holy Spirit:
-Response: as it was in the beginning, is now, and ever shall be, world without end.
-Amen.
+<b>Response:</b> as it was in the beginning, is now, and ever shall be, world without end.
+Amen.</p>

-##Hymn
+<h3>Hymn</h3>
-Lord, who throughout these forty days, for us did fast and pray, Teach us with you to mourn our sins, and close by you to stay.
+<p>Lord, who throughout these forty days, for us did fast and pray,
+Teach us with you to mourn our sins, and close by you to stay.
 As you with Satan did contend, and did the victory win, O give us strength in you to fight, in you to conquer sin.